All Episodes

 It's just the way it is.

-Now, look, nobody wants to about our last caller from Richfield, Illinois.
+About our last caller from Richfield, Illinois.

-This business about the cargo.
+This business is about the cargo.

-That's what everybody was afraid of.
+It's what everybody was afraid of.

-So the 9-11 commission recommended that we screen 50%.
+So the 9-11 Commission recommended that we screen 50%.

 John Lewis up there.

-Uh John Lewis uh Medal of Freedom recipient.
+John Lewis, Medal of Freedom recipient.

 You know, it is amazing what being in Selma can do for you.

-At any rate, the 9-11 Commission recommended that we screen 50% of cargo on passenger aircraft by February of 2009.
+At any rate, the 9-11 Commission recommended that we screen 50% of cargo on passenger aircraft by February of 2009 and 100% of cargo on passenger aircraft by August of 2010.

-Now we aren't anywhere near those numbers.
+Now, we aren't anywhere near those numbers.

 And this is passenger aircraft.

-So that is a vulnerable uh area.
+So that is a vulnerable area.

-Innocent Americans are being humiliated, and what's the message?
+Innocent Americans are being humiliated.

 The message is we own you.